Ogu1208/Java-Swing/README.md

   <details>
   <summary> 📁 radio buttons </summary>

+ ### JRadioButton = One or more buttons in a grouping in which only 1 may be selected per group

 We can limit the choice selection to only one item by putting them within the same grouping. <br>
 To do so, use `ButtonGroup` and add the items to it.